PhantomInsights/baby-names-analysis/README.md

 Grace,F,9036
 ```

 We use the string `split(",")` method to separate each line by the comma.
-Then we will model each data field into their respectivo variable and append it to the `data_list`.
+Then we will model each data field into their respective variable and append it to the `data_list`.

 ## Data Exploration (EDA)